gridgain/yardstick/README.md

 * `--duration <time>` - test duration, in seconds
 * `--warmup <time>` - warmup time, in seconds
 * `--shutdown` - flag indicating whether to invoke shutdown hook or not
+* `--outputFolder` - output folder for benchmark results, current folder is used by default

 ## JFreeChart graphs
 Yardstick goes with the script `jfreechart-graph-plotter-run.sh` that builds JFreeChart graphs using probe points.